0xInfty/PyMeepPlasmonics/README.md

 ### Windows

 As required by MEEP, an Ubuntu OS will be necessary, so if you wish to work in Windows you will need a virtual machine or similar.
-Up to date, only Ubuntu has been used to execute `PyMeepPlasmonic` simulations, so saddly you will need to find out how to install it yourself.
+Up to date, only Ubuntu has been used to execute `PyMeepPlasmonics` simulations, so saddly you will need to find out how to install it yourself.

 ## Usage

 First, you need to configure your system's setup.
 The suggested way to do this is to use the automatic setup provided by `PyMeepPlasmonics`.
 To do this, you will need to follow these steps:

-- Open an Anaconda Prompt console and go to your repository's directory by running `cd my\route\to\SinglePixelImaging`.
+- Open an Anaconda Prompt console and go to your repository's directory by running `cd my\route\to\PyMeepPlasmonics`.
 - Call the module `v_save` as an executable file by using the command `python v_save.py`.
 - Follow the instructions in the screen:
     - First, indicate a nickname for your current PC and system.